-For an assessed degree of loss of earning capacity of 66% or more, the benefit is equal to 70% of the insured's average earnings in the 12 months before the onset of disability, plus family allowances.
+Permanent disability benefit: For an assessed loss of earning capacity of at least 66%, the benefit is equal to 70% of the insured's average earnings in the 12 months before the disability began, plus family allowances.

 The minimum monthly earnings for benefit calculation purposes are equal to three MOPREs.